 The Cyclopean Walls are mentioned in Greek mythology but archaeological findings have shown that the city was inhabited since the Mycenean civilization (between 1600 – 1100 b.C.).

-Part two will continue soon!!
+Part two here!!